"The calling of our Centre des arts,

 David Hawley, Director-General of the International School of Geneva

-The originality of the Arts Centre is its dual vocation, scholastic and public.
+The originality of the Centre des arts is its dual vocation, scholastic and public.

 Of ultra-modern concept and harmoniously integrated into an environment worthy of preservation, the urban woodland of La Grande Boissière, the building designed by the architects Willmote & Associés is destined to serve the school’s students, cultural institutions and the public at large.
 Its generous proportions house an auditorium with a seating capacity of 400, a theatre seating 180, a theatre studio, a dance studio, a recording studio and numerous classrooms together with exhibition space.

-The Arts Centre offers, in particular, staged productions, workshops and conferences and welcomes resident professional artists.
-Through its programming and the development of partnerships with local and international artistic communities the Arts Centre will greatly enrich the teaching programmes of Ecolint.
+The Centre des arts offers, in particular, staged productions, workshops and conferences and welcomes resident professional artists.
+Through its programming and the development of partnerships with local and international artistic communities the Centre des arts will greatly enrich the teaching programmes of Ecolint.
 It provides Geneva with a genuine cultural platform for transmission of the arts and for cross-discipline partnerships and is accessible to a wide range of public.
 New technologies will be the main thread of its programming.

-Within the context of the school and the Geneva community the Centre will contribute through:
+Within the context of the school and the Geneva community the Centre des arts will contribute through:

 - stimulating the teaching of the arts (music, theatre and visual arts) in the secondary school,